 - Does every stroke result in dysphagia?

 Not every stroke leads to dysphagia.
 It is estimated that between 25-81% of people will experience some difficulty swallowing in the very early stages following a stroke1–8.
 In most cases, this difficulty resolves over a period of days or weeks.
-However, between 8-20% of stroke patients with continue having difficulties over the longer term6,9.
+However, between 8-20% of stroke patients will continue having difficulties over the longer term6,9.

 - How can a stroke affect my swallowing?